YoRyan/smtp-translator/README.md

 trump:letmein
 ```

 A valid login will then be required to submit any messages.
-Provide username and passwords to your SMTP clients as you would for any SMTP server that requires authentication.
+Provide usernames and passwords to your SMTP clients as you would for any SMTP server that requires authentication.
 Clients must support the CRAM-MD5 authentication method, which does not reveal passwords in transit.